Harvey Weinstein sentenced to 23 years in prison in landmark #MeToo case

 "I'm not here to give any more power over to the man who stole my body," she said.

-Lead prosecutor Joan Illuzzi-Orbon also asked for a maximum or near-maximum sentence on Wednesday, saying Weinstein "would never have been stopped from hurting more lives."
+Lead prosecutor Joan Illuzzi-Orbon also asked for a maximum or a near-maximum sentence Wednesday, saying Weinstein "would never have been stopped from hurting more lives."

 "He has been using and abusing people his whole life," she said.

-Donna Rotunno, an attorney for Weinstein, said the sentencing in the case was "obscene" and 'obnoxious" and "did not speak to the evidence that came out at trial."
-Rotunno said the sentencing was "cowardly" and she was "overcome with anger" at the decision.
+Donna Rotunno, an attorney for Weinstein, said the sentencing in the case was "obscene" and "obnoxious" and "did not speak to the evidence that came out at trial."
+She said the sentencing was "cowardly" and she was "overcome with anger" at the decision.

 "He is going to jail — but no amount of jail time will repair the lives he ruined, the careers he destroyed, or the damage he has caused," the group said.